kinecosystem/kin-ecosystem-ios-sdk/README.md

 ## Usage

+> **Important note:** Apps using the sdk must include a NSPhotoLibraryUsageDescription key entry in the info.plist file.
+This is becuase the sdk may ask to use the photos library when restoring a backed up wallet.
+For example, you can use something like:</br>
+"_Photo library access is required for backup and restore of your kin wallet_"
+</br></br>
+If your app already includes such an entry, you do not need to change anything.

 ### Registration for Ecosystem backend service

 Digital service application needs to initiate the Ecosystem sdk, which interacts with the ecosystem backend service. <br/>